AntoineMeheut/ossf/README.md

 ## Prerequisites
 This software factory is built on four virtual machines with an Ubuntu 20.04 server-type OS.

+I'm installing my software factory on a simple MacBook, with very little CPU, RAM, and disk space.
+I'm therefore providing my VM configuration as an indication, which is sufficient for performing my code audits.
+Of course, if you want a production installation, you'll need to review this VM configuration.

 It is recommended to install docker on all four virtual machines, you can check it in a list of software that the Ubuntu installer offers you.